-No. Level Control Point Compliance Criteria Result Comment 16.2 ੌਲ The farm has a mechanism to prevent the intentional or accidental contamination of water sources, water storage places, and water canals that are under its management.
-16.3 Major Imananement The farm manages the wastewater from the sites and the produce handling facility and removes the plant residue and the wastes contained in the wastewater, to maintain the quality of water used in the cultivation process.
+No. Level Control Point Compliance Criteria Result Comment 16.2 Major Protection of water sources The farm has a risk assessment based mechanism to prevent the intentional or accidental contamination of water sources, water storage places, and water canals that are under its management.
+The results of risk assessment and and the countermeasures are recorded.
+16.3 Major Wastewater management (1) The proper drainage facilities are equipped when the drain water treatment is required at the sites and produce facilities.
+Drain water includes pollluted water (wastewater).(2) The farm manages the polluted water (wastewater) from the sites and the produce handling facility and removes the plant residue and the wastes contained in the wastewater, to maintain the quality of water used in the cultivation process.
 16.3.1 Minor Management of wastewater from culture solution The farm takes countermeasures to reduce the amount of wastewater coming from the solution of nutriculture or the amount of fertilizers contained in the wastewater.
-16.4 Minor Records of water usage and efficient use of (1) If there is an arrangement/instruction/approval system imposed by the government or by the local community regarding water use, the farm follows it and contributes to the efficient use of water.(2) If (1) applies, the farm records the volumes of irrigation water and the water used in the produce handling facility.
+16.4 Minor Records of water usage and efficient use of water (1) If there is an arrangement/instruction/approval system imposed by the government or by the local community regarding water use, the farm follows it and contributes to the efficient use of water.(2) If (1) applies, the farm records the volumes of irrigation water and the water used in the produce handling facility.

 No. Level Control Point Compliance Criteria Result Comment 17.
-Pre 7.
-Prevention of cross-contamination of sites and facilities 17.1 ω.
-Measures against pests (1) The farm prevents the entry or proliferation of pests (small animals, insects, and birds) into the produce handling facility.(2) If the farm is controlling a pest, the control method does not affect food safety.
-17.2 α.
-Smoking and eating places The smoking and eating places do not affect agricultural produce.
-17.3 ~ Changing room and place to keep personal belongings The produce handling facility has a changing room and a place for the workers to keep their personal belongings.
-17.4 ~ Storage of fruits and vegetables A risk assessment for contamination is implemented at least once a year, and procedures are determined, documented and implemented to reduce the risk of physical, chemical and biological product contamination including the following points.
+Pr 7.
+Prevention of cross-contamination of sites and facilities 17.1 Major Measures against pests The farm conducts the food safety risk assessment against the entry or proliferation of pests (small animal, insects and birds) at each and every sites and produce handling facilities which affect food safety ,and the countermeasures are taken.
+Risk assessment results and countermeasures taken are recorded.
+If the farm is controlling a pest, the control method does not affect food safety.
+17.2 Major Smoking and eating places The smoking and eating places do not affect agricultural produce.
+17.3 Major Changing room and place to keep personal belongings In order to minimize the risk of food safety, the farm designs, provides and operates the facilities (including the ones for public) such as the changing room and a place for the workers to keep their valuables.
+17.4 Major Storage of fruits and vegetables A risk assessment for contamination is implemented at least once a year, and procedures are determined, documented and implemented to reduce the risk of physical, chemical and biological product contamination including the following points.
 Agricultural products are maintained and stored in designated areas, handled in an appropriate condition.
 The results of risk assessment are recorded.
 (1) The storage place for produce is kept at the optional temperature and humidity.
 (2) Dews condenwed on the ceilings and the walls do not touch the stored produce.
 (3) When the produce is sensitive to the light (e.g. potatoes) and stored for a long period, it is placed in a storage place where light does not enter.
 (4) Consideration for storable duration of produce is made and standard operation procedure to define appropriate order for handling shall be prepared and conducted accordingly.